dydev10/glox/README.md

 Lox interpreter written in Go

 ### REPL
-To run the glox interpreter in repl, use this command on windows:
+To run the glox REPL, use this command on windows:
 ```
 go run .\cmd\glox\
 ```